KalashShah01/A-SHELL-in-C/README.md

 # A-SHELL-in-C-FLASH

 FLAme-SHell (flash) is a shell program implemented in C, capable of accepting commands from the user and executing them.
-This README provides an overview of flash and includes instructions for building and using the shell, as well as details about its features and design considerations.
+This README provides an overview of FLASH and includes instructions for building and using the shell, as well as details about its features and design considerations.

-### Collaborators: Kalash Shah, Ishaan Karnani, Kaavya
+### Collaborator: Kalash Shah
-- The work was equally divided and executed :)

 ## Features
 - Read-Eval-Print Loop (REPL) functionality.